surenpi/demo-junit/README.md

-This project is aim to provide an easy way to try Jenkins pipeline.
+This project is aim to eeeprovide an easy way to try Jenkins pipeline.

 According to different use cases, we provide several Jenkinsfile for you: